 Every year on the third Monday in January, the nation observes Dr. Martin Luther King Jr.’s birthday.
 For many, the day is an opportunity to honor the civil rights leader’s legacy with community service, parades, and other celebrations.
-Since January 1986, when the first national Martin Luther King Jr. Day was observed, various commemorative themes have emerged based on his inspirational messages and speeches.
+Since January 1986, when the first national Martin Luther King Jr. Day was observed; various commemorative themes have emerged based on his inspirational messages and speeches.

-One of the most notable was the 1957 speech that King delivered in Montgomery, Alabama, when he said, “Life’s most persistent and urgent question is: What are you doing for others?’’
+One of the most notable was the 1957 speech that King delivered in Montgomery, Alabama, when Dr. King said, “Life’s most persistent and urgent question is: What are you doing for others?’’
 In cultivating a spirit of service, Congress designated the holiday as a national day of service in 1994.
 Since then, the slogan “A Day On, Not a Day Off” has become a way of fulfilling one of King’s dreams for America.
 Today, many companies, organizations, and universities observe the holiday by volunteering in their local communities.

 Leading up to the holiday, K-12 students learn about discrimination, segregation, and other key issues that led to the civil rights movement.
 For preschoolers, these can be very complex concepts.
-So what can providers, teachers, parents, and families do to help little ones understand and commemorate this important occasion?
+So what can providers, teachers, parents, and families do to help little ones understand and commemorate this momentous occasion?
 Below are the top five activity websites to help young children have fun, early learning experiences on Dr. Martin Luther King Jr.’s birthday.

 - PBS, one of America’s largest classrooms with a host of educational programming for children, offers a variety of resources for providers and teachers.

 - Pinterest, the popular arts and craft mega-website, features Kids’ Martin Luther King Day Activities by Deb Living Montessori Now.
-This page has over 80 awesome “pins,” (images, descriptions, and links to the image’s sources) including recommended books, crafts, and other fun-filled activities.
+This page has over 80 awesome “pins,” (images, descriptions, and links to the image’s sources), including recommended books, crafts, and other fun-filled activities.

 - Pre-K Pages, a website developed by Vanessa Levin, an early childhood teacher, consultant, and author, has gathered a collection of ideas that focus on King’s legacy.